-As the dark nights and short days of winter are upon is, it is not uncommon to feel more tired, lower energy, and a desire to stay inside a warm house and cozy up with a good book.
-For many of us, this is a passing experience that can be cured by a weekend getaway or a few sunny days.
-However, for some, these symptoms can be indicative of a form of depression called Season Affective Disorder.
+This year, the winter is especially hard on us!
+We are already feeling tired, lower energy and weary.
+Most years, this is a passing experience that can be cured by a weekend getaway or a few sunny days.
+However, many of us are not traveling and staying in more than usual.
+The combination of shorter days and COVID fatigue can lead to a condition called Season Affective Disorder.
 According to the web site familydoctor.org, as many as ½ a million people have Seasonal Affective Disorder (SAD).
 It is not surprising that SAD is more common in the Northern part of the country.
-Symptoms of winter-onset Seasonal Affective Disorder include: loss of energy, depression, anxiety, oversleeping, changes in appetite and difficulty concentrating.
+Symptoms of Seasonal Affective Disorder include: loss of energy, depression, anxiety, oversleeping, changes in appetite and difficulty concentrating.
 There are a number of natural ways to treat SAD.

 Full Spectrum Lighting